 Don't Give the Burglar a Helping Hand

 Most home burglars are amateurs looking for easy targets.
-They're looking for homes which present the least risk of detection; the greatest opportunity for easy gain; and the maximum potential for escape.
-They're looking for homes which appear unoccupied and unprotected; homes without adequate locks and lighting; open or unlocked doors and windows; and home sites which provide easy concealment from neighbors and passing motorists.
+They're looking for homes that present the least risk of detection, the greatest opportunity for easy gain, and the maximum potential for escape.
+They're looking for homes thsy appear unoccupied and unprotected, homes without adequate locks and lighting, open or unlocked doors and windows, and home sites that provide easy concealment from neighbors and passing motorists.

 Unfortunately, the burglar doesn't need to look around very long to discover "Welcome Burglar" signs unwittingly left around many homes.
-It is even more unfortunate when you realize that all it takes to make your home less inviting to a burglar is a little common sense and several easy, effective and inexpensive crime prevention measures.
-By following the suggestions in this brochure you can decrease your chances of becoming a burglary victim.
+It is even more unfortunate when you realize that all it takes to make your home less inviting to a burglar is a little common sense and several easy, effective and inexpensive crime-prevention measures.
+By following the following suggestions, you can decrease your chances of becoming a burglary victim.